Skip to content

 Next, the report can be configured by adding the necessary sections to be included in the report.
 To add a section, click on the “Add Section” button.

-You can choose from different types of sections, as the following:
+You can choose from different types of sections, as shown below:

-• Bar Chart: this section will display a bar chart to visualize the data trends over time or across categories.
+• Bar Chart: This section will display a bar chart to visualize data trends over time or across categories.

 The configuration options for each section will vary depending on the type of section selected.
 This guide will demonstrate how to configure each type of section.